Use components in a template

 Resize Mode

 A component can have multiple layouts — for example a square, horizontal, and vertical version of the same design.
-The Resize Mode setting controls how the component fills the frame you've placed it in, and which internal layout is used.
+The Resize Mode setting controls how the component fills the frame you've placed it in.

 With a component frame selected, find the Resize Mode section in the right properties panel.